codefresh-io/terraform-provider-codefresh/docs/data-sources/project.md

 page_title: "codefresh_project Data Source - terraform-provider-codefresh"
 subcategory: ""
 description: |-
-  This data source retrieves a team by its ID or name.
+  This data source retrieves a project by its ID or name.
 ---

 # codefresh_project (Data Source)

-This data source retrieves a team by its ID or name.
+This data source retrieves a project by its ID or name.

 ## Example Usage